bryonbaker/xamarin-spectrum-analyser/README.md

 The project displays a full spectrum for a standard tuning guitar; with red bars indicating C for each octave.

+This project has been tested with XCode (8.3.3) and Visual Studio for macOS (7.0.1), and Xamarin.iOS (10.4.0.128) both on a physical device and in the simulator.

 ### Contents: ###

 * An XCode project that wraps up the SuperpoweredSDK and creates a satic library that can be called from C#.